snehal-shyamsukha/pg_stat_slow_queries/Readme.md

 - Optional schedule: `SELECT monitoring.schedule_connection_logger('log-connection-stats', <interval>);`.
 - Security: requires access to `pg_stat_activity`.
 - Security: the cron helper also needs superuser privileges.

+## License

+This project is licensed under the PostgreSQL License.
+See the `LICENSE` file for details.